cel9029/OOPAssign/README.md

 - **Control.java**:
    - Manages the interaction between the GUI and the classifier.
-   - Initializes the classifier, trains it with the dataset, and handles button clicks for predictions.

 ## Reflection
 If I had more time, I think I would like to research and prepare more for Level 4 which I couldn't successfully do.